thebritishspy/MailMergeExercise-/README.md

 - The app shows whether the email was successfully sent, otherwise displays an error message.

-## Backend API

-Use Express and SendGrid.
-Add more packages (such as a template engine, not required) as needed.

-- Render the template and return the result to the front end.
-- Send the email to the recipient using the SendGrid API (see below for link).

 ## Example template and fields

 ```